 Twice each month, four to five persons are needed to prepare, serve and clean up.

 This annual project, involves the church, in cooperation with Lancaster Fairfield Community Action, adopting up to 12 families for Christmas.
 Selected families are provided requested toys, clothes, cleaning products, basic food staples plus supplies for a traditional Christmas dinner.
 The dinners are delivered to the families the Sunday before Christmas.

 Big Brothers / Big Sisters

-We participate with the local BB/BS chapter with providing them with volunteers.
+We participate with the local BB/BS chapter by providing them with volunteers.

-Maywood Mission is our ocal, stand-alone mission that we have partnered with, providing funds that assist those in need.
-The First Presbyterian Women’s Ministry collects diapers to donate year round.
+Maywood Mission is our local, stand-alone mission that we have partnered with, providing funds that assist those in need.
+The First Presbyterian Women’s Ministry collects diapers to donate year-round.
 They also collect hats and mittens to donate during the cold months.

 Yearly interactive Christmas party that includes other area churches at SE Correctional Institute for inmates and their families.
 We provide craft projects, homemade cookies and active volunteers at the party to supervise the activities.